Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 *TODO: explain how to do this.*

 The Smart Pendant does not normally allow connections to the Extension API externally.
-To enable this, you will need to enable *Development* access.
+To enable this, you will need to enable *Development Access*.
 From the Settings -> General screen, while in the Management access level, check the "Enable Development Access" checkbox.
 Note that this will permanently 'taint' the pendant for production use.
+You will need to relaunch the Smart Pendant app for the API to accept connections from a remote host.

 #### Desktop Smart Pendant App